 Carmen Castaneda SceppaProfessor & Associate Dean of Undergraduate Education

 - Bouve College of Health Sciences, Dean's Office

 - Department of Health Sciences

-Professor Sceppa is Director of Research in the Human Performance and Exercise Laboratory, Director of the Graduate Program in Exercise Science, and Associate Director in the Institute of Urban Health Research and Practice at Bouve College of Health Sciences and Professor in the Department of Health Sciences, at Northeastern University.
+Professor Sceppa is the Associate Dean of Undergraduate Education at Bouve College of Health Sciences and Professor in the Department of Health Sciences, at Northeastern University.
 She is an adjunct professor of Nutrition at Tufts University, and a Fellow of the Brookdale Foundation and the International Life Sciences Institute.

 Dr. Sceppa’s program of research focused on healthy aging is looking to transform the way we think about exercise, from a personal choice to preventive medicine.
 Her program of research addresses three areas: (1) efficacy of exercise interventions on health risk factor reduction; (2) translation of evidence base exercise interventions to the real world; and (3) development of sustainable strategies for health promotion and optimal health.
 She targets vulnerable populations including those underserved, frail, chronically ill, and ethnically diverse.